 Title: Language Educator

-Herbert E. Craig, Language Educator, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in the field of Spanish education.
+Joanne Lawrence, Language Educator at Kennedy Catholic High School, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in secondary education, volunteerism and advocacy for people with disabilities.

 For more information, please visit: